matt77hias/2048/README.md

 **Score:** Maximum Score

+## About
+A fault-resistant, concurrent version of the popular game [2048](https://gabrielecirulli.github.io/2048/).

 ## Design
 This is a brief description of the state (via parameter passing) of the manager and the tile processes and the new messages exchanged between them.
 For a more detailed description, I refer to the actual code and the very extensive logging (possible to enable/disable different items).